 Manjolai (Tirunelveli)

-There are a variety of elevations in the Manjolai area, which range from 1,020 to 1,500 metres (3,350 to 4,920 ft).
-Located on top of the Manimuthar Dam and the Manimuthar waterfalls, the Manjolai area is among the best tourist places in Tamil Nadu, comprising several tea plantations and small settlements around it.
-Kuthiravetti is a windy viewpoint that overlooks Upper Kodaiyar Dam.
+Manjolai area has varied elevations from 1,020 meters to 1,500 meters (3,350 ft – 4,920 ft).
+The Manjolai area is one of the top tourist places in Tamil Nadu, as it is located on top of the Manimuthar Dam and Manimuthar waterfalls, including several tea plantations and some small settlements around here.
+Kuthiravetti is a windy viewpoint that overlooks the Upper Kodaiyar Dam.

 Theni (Meghamalai)

-The High Wavy Mountains are a cool and misty mountain range in the Western Ghats.
-The place is located at an elevation of 1,500 meters above sea level.
-A place rich in flora and fauna, it is one of Tamil Nadu’s most popular tourist attractions.
+High Wavy Mountains: High Wavy Mountains is a cool and misty mountain range in the Western Ghats.
+It is situated at an altitude of 1,500m above sea level.
+One of the top tourist spots in Tamil Nadu, the place is abundant in flora and fauna.

 Nilgiris (Ooty)